 ABOUT THE BOWLS AND CUPS

-These paintings began as visual journals…
+This motif began as a series of visual journals…

 Food has always been central to my life.
 Joyful childhood gatherings centered around a large spread.
 The adventure of experiencing new flavors.
 The excitement of finding my next favorite.
 Overindulging and dealing with the reality of a slowing metabolism.
 Feeling grounded in nourishment.
 Knowing the void left by its absence.
 Fighting sorrow as I watch my loved ones struggle with eating too much or too little because of sneaky deep depressions or impossible anxieties brought on by dementia.